 “It is important that we do within ourselves, as OD practitioners,

 the same as we ask our clients to do.

 Thus, we mirror our OD methodology and values, not just ‘practice’ it,

 and thus, we ourselves ‘become the ways and means’ of OD.

 This IS the distinction between OD and other methodologies in the marketplace.

 This is the ‘power’ of OD.”
 (P.Trottier, sometime in the 1980s)

 The ‘Doing’ emphasizes the methodology, theorems, constructs, tools and technologies of the discipline.

 The ‘Being’ emphasizes the continuous development of ‘Who I am’ and the continuous ‘self-refection’ of how I see myself and how I ‘see’ the world through both my cognitive and emotional ‘filters’.

-In my experience, ‘acceptance’ is a key fundamental to begin a journey of ‘reflection and learning’ in order to facilitate development within oneself, within others, as well as within organizations.
-(To be further discussed in blog article “Rethinking Resistance”.)
+In my experience, ‘acceptance’ is a key fundamental to begin a journey of ‘reflection, inquiry and emergent learning’ in order to facilitate development within oneself, develop new relationships with others, as well as how one facilitates organizations to move into novel forms and new areas of performance.